 Secondary logos are marks that are separate from the official UConn wordmark established and enforced by the University brand standards.

-Secondary logos are only considered for consortiums, retail establishments, departmental initiatives, or Centers that are not exclusively part of the University, such as the Korey Stringer Institute.
+Secondary logos are only considered for entities that are not exclusively part of the University, including but not limited to consortiums, retail establishments, departmental initiatives, and externally-funded centers.

 For UConn entities that do not fit fully into these specific categories, the UConn wordmark must be used as the primary identifying mark.
 Utilizing design elements such as fonts and colors in materials is recommended to showcase the individuality of programs.

 Anniversaries, events, or campaigns can use badges to mark the event, but must not use the UConn wordmark as part of the graphic.